1. Validate your Product Idea – Is it Profitable to Import from China?

 4. Now Protect Your Import Business, Ideas and Customers

 The third kind of business will not overcome a challenge and just stop, with the challenges deemed insurmountable.
-They may or may not go and get professional help to proceed with their product.
+They may or may not get professional help to proceed with their product.

 Let’s clarify three important risk areas:

-1. You have almost no legal recourse in China – you will have no luck of enforcing an IP breach or supplier indiscretion in China.
-Ask an appropriately qualified lawyer (we are not), and they will tell you so
+1. You have almost no legal recourse in China – you will have no luck enforcing an IP breach (product rip off) or supplier mistake in China.
+Ask an appropriately qualified lawyer (we are not), and they will tell you the chances are marginal at best

 2. Depending on shipping terms, the product is your responsibility from the factory/port to your front doorstep.
 If it goes missing is damaged, held up, seized or whatever you will most likely bear the brunt of this.
-As an importer in Australia (check for your country) – you are responsible for ensuring your product is compliant with laws, standards and regulations
+As an importer in most countries – you are responsible for ensuring your product is compliant with laws, standards and regulations.
+Unfortunately no supplier website will tell you this

-3. A patent or trademark is up to you to enforce, even in Australia (forget China).
-It is up to you to make sure your IP is not being used without your consent.
+3. A patent or trademark is up to you to enforce.
+It is up to you to make sure your IP is not being used without your knowledge.
 Now I have scared you with the facts, just take a deep breath and relax.
 All of these risks we have faced, and overcome in some cases quite painfully.
 Let’s just say I would rather squeeze lemon juice in my eye than try to fix these issues again AFTER they happen.
 Prevention and risk mitigation is about planning, to properly plan you need to understand what risks there are and what to do about them.

 5. Now Commit to an Import Order